 The Nominating and Governance Committee currently consists of Messrs.
 Laskawy (Chairperson) and Alperin, Dr. Sheares and Ms. Goodman.
 All of the members of the Nominating and Governance Committee are independent directors as defined under Nasdaq's Rule 5605(a)(2).
-The Nominating and Governance Committee operates under a charter available on the Company's Internet website at www.henryschein.com, under the "Our Company-Corporate Governance" caption.
+The Nominating and Governance Committee operates under a charter available on the Company's Internet website at www.henryschein.com, under the "Our Company-Corporate Governance Highlights" caption.

 The purpose of the Nominating and Governance Committee is to assist the Board of Directors by identifying individuals qualified to become Board of Directors members, recommend to the Board of Directors the persons to be nominated by the Board of Directors for election as directors at the annual meeting of stockholders, determine the criteria for selecting new directors and oversee the evaluation of the Board of Directors.
-In addition, the Nominating and Governance Committee reviews and reassesses our corporate governance procedures and practices and recommends any proposed changes to the Board of Directors for its consideration.

-The Nominating and Governance Committee will consider for nomination to the Board of Directors candidates suggested by stockholders, provided that such recommendations are delivered to the Company in the manner described under "Stockholder Communications" below, together with the information required to be filed in a proxy statement with the SEC regarding director nominees and each such nominee's consent to serve as a director if elected, no later than the deadline for submission of stockholder proposals.
+The Nominating and Governance Committee reviews and reassesses our governance procedures and practices and recommends any proposed changes to the Board of Directors for its consideration.
+The Nominating and Governance Committee also reviews and assesses the structure and performance of the Company's ESG activities to advance the interests of the Company's stakeholders.
+The management of ESG and sustainability matters is supported by the Sustainability Committee, a cross-functional team of senior management that reviews the Company's progress regularly.
+To reflect the increasing strategic importance of sustainability for the Company, the Company's Vice President of Corporate Social Responsibility ("CSR"), with the assistance of the Sustainability Committee, coordinates the Company-wide ESG activities and reports progress to the Nominating and Governance Committee.
+These matters include policies, targets and external reporting, as well as activities linked to the Company's climate response such as greenhouse gas emissions and energy consumption, environmental leadership, supply chain sustainability (including collaboration with the Company's strategic suppliers to jointly reduce the footprint of the supply chain), community resilience and the safety, diversity and engagement of Team Schein Members.
+ESG and sustainability matters are reported to the Board of Directors on at least an annual basis.
+Additionally, the Company has published a CSR Report annually since 2014 nominees and each such nominee's consent to serve as a director if elected, no later than the deadline for submission of stockholder proposals.
 Our policy is to consider nominations to the Board of Directors from stockholders who comply with the procedures set forth in the Company's Second Amended and Restated By-laws for nominations at the Company's Annual Meeting of Stockholders and to consider such nominations using the same criteria it applies to evaluate nominees recommended by other sources.
 To date, we have not received any recommendations from stockholders requesting that the Nominating and Governance Committee consider a candidate for inclusion among the committee's slate of nominees in the Company's proxy statement.

+The Nominating and Governance Committee will consider for nomination to the Board of Directors candidates suggested by stockholders, provided that such recommendations are delivered to the Company in the manner described under "Stockholder Communications" below, together with the information required to be filed in a proxy statement with the SEC regarding director